Northern Virginia Astronomy Club (NOVAC)

 - Participation with Astronomical League and International Dark Sky Association programs

-- Operating a lending library and a loaner scope (and related equipment) inventory
+- Operating a media lending library and a loaner scope (and related equipment) inventory

-- Maintaining an active online discussion group for members to share their work and progress as observers, announce news, ask questions, buy and sell, receive help and advice on observing and equipment, and coordinate informal group observing.
-Periodically, we explain about weather balloons launched from Dulles airport and at the same time why the mid-Atlantic weather forecasts are not more accurate.
+- Maintaining an active online discussion group for members to share their accomplishements and progress as observers, announce news, ask questions, buy and sell, receive help and advice on observing and equipment, and coordinate informal group observing.
+FOr example, periodically we find ourselves explaining about weather balloons launched from Dulles airport and at the same time why the mid-Atlantic weather forecasts are not more accurate.

 - Mentoring new members, especially in becoming familiar with new observing equipment